Nolan-McKenna/Oro/README.md

 - Build instructions
 - Contributing guidelines

+## Minimum Viable Product

+- Complete interpreter with custom syntax
+- Basic data structures
+- Support for classes, inheritance, and importing libraries
+- 3-5 built in functions that compliment the goal of the language

+### If MVP Met
+- Additional built in functions
+- Benchmarking vs other languages
+- Custom libraries
+- VS Code support

 ## Stay Updated

 Star and watch this repository to stay updated on Oro's development progress.